tech-writing/rapporto/README.md

 # Rapporto

-A program for harvesting information from GitHub and Slack.
+A program for harvesting information from GitHub and Slack, [DWIM].

 » [Documentation]
 | [Changelog]